What are thin lenses?

 Why thin lenses?

-There are a lot of advantages when you go for thin glasses frames -
+There are a lot of advantages when you go for thin lenses -

 Since less material is required, thin lenses are also lighter and more comfortable to wear.